 iv.
 ULIPs are eligible for tax benefits u/s 80C as well as section 10(10)D of the Income Tax Act 1961

-In Canara HSBC Oriental Bank of Commerce Life Insurance’s Invest 4G, not only do you get all these benefits but other exciting features as well.
+In Canara HSBC Life Insurance’s Invest 4G, not only do you get all these benefits but other exciting features as well.

 You get to choose from 4 automatic portfolio management strategies, free fund switches, tax-free partial withdrawal.
 You also have an option to get covered till the age of 99.
 Also, there is a premium funding benefit option that ensures your policy continues even after your death.